 The not-so-good stuff:

 Phthalates + parabens.
 These two substances are linked to serious health problems and have been banned by the European Union.
-You won’t find them (or any of the other 1,328+ ingredients outlawed by the E.U.) in any Odele products.
+You won’t find them (or any of the other 1,300+ ingredientsoutlawed by the E.U.) in any Odele products.

 In our Leave-in Conditioner, ingredients like cetearyl alcohol help to lock in moisture and add super slip for easy detangling (a huge plus when you’re working with little ones’ locks!), while amodimethicone curtails frizz and rice tein and amaranth make hair smooth, shiny and strong.

-Between washes: Use it as often as needed to rehydrate, refresh and extend your style.
+Use it to rehydrate, refresh and extend your style.
 Apply it to your hair whenever it’s feeling dry to restore moisture.
 Slick a few pumps through your strands to smooth down frizz and flyaways, or scrunch it into your curls for a little extra bounce and definition.

 (Not sure how much to use?
 The finer and thinner your hair, the less you’ll need—just a touch should do the trick.
 For coarse, thirsty hair, keep pumping ‘til those strands are well coated.)